pprevos/r4h2o/manuscript/r4h2o_07_data_products.md

 Best practice in data science is to describe every field used in the analysis to ensure the context in which the data was created is understood.
 Including a transparent methodology is where the science comes into data science, and this is where it distinguishes itself from traditional business analysis.

 For the problem statement above, we have the Gormsey data from the previous chapters.
-This data is already a tidy data set and does not need cleaning.
-We need to filter the data to contain only the THM values.
+This data is already ‘tidy‘ and does not need cleaning.
+[Chapter](#customers) 9 further explains the concept of tidy data.
+We just need to filter the data to contain only the THM values.

 {format: r, line-numbers: false}
 ```